shashikantb/localnews/src/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID="your-app-id"
 # Add this key for web push notifications.
 Find it in Firebase Console > Project Settings > Cloud Messaging > Web configuration > Key pair
 NEXT_PUBLIC_FIREBASE_VAPID_KEY="your-web-push-certificate-key-pair"

+# --- Google Cloud Storage (for File Uploads) ---
+# The name of your GCS bucket for storing uploads.
+GCS_BUCKET_NAME=your-gcs-bucket-name

+# For local development ONLY: Path to the service account key file for GCS.
+# In production on Cloud Run, use GCS_SERVICE_ACCOUNT_JSON instead.
+# GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/gcs-service-account.json

+# For production on Cloud Run: The full JSON content of your GCS service account key.
+# This should be stored as a secret in your deployment environment.
+GCS_SERVICE_ACCOUNT_JSON='{"type": "service_account", ...}'
 ```

 **Important Notes:**